displaylink-rpm/displaylink-rpm/README.md

 [![Build Status](https://github.com/displaylink-rpm/displaylink-rpm/actions/workflows/rawhidebuilds.yml/badge.svg)](https://github.com/displaylink-rpm/displaylink-rpm/actions/workflows/rawhidebuilds.yml)

-This is the recipe for building the [DisplayLink driver][displaylink] in a RPM package for Fedora, CentOS 7 and Rocky Linux.
+This is the recipe for building the [DisplayLink driver][displaylink] in a RPM package for Fedora, CentOS Stream, Rocky Linux and AlmaLinux OS.
 This driver supports the following device families:

 - DL-7xxx